alexfernandez/loadtest/README.md

 #### --rps requestsPerSecond

-Controls the number of requests per second for each client.
+Controls the number of requests per second that are sent.
 Can be fractional, e.g. --rps 0.5 sends one request every two seconds per client.
-Note: The final number of requests per second will be the value specified here multiplied by the concurrency.
+Note: The concurrency doesn't affect the final number of requests per second, which will be the value specified here.
 E.g.:

     loadtest <url> -c 10 --rps 10

-will send a total of 100 rps to the given URL.
+will send a total of 10 rps to the given URL.

 #### --keepalive